riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 OK, since we are adding the concept of users to our application we'll need to update `page-contents` to take into account a login / logout link.

-As well, `new-task` will need to be updated to include the new rule about only logged in users  being able to create tasks.
-Also we'll want to enhance the test to check that tasks are correctly associated with users.
+As well, `new-task` will need to include the new rule about logged in users  being the only ones able to create tasks.
+Also we'll want to enhance the test to check that tasks are correctly associated with the users that created them.

-Finally we need to update `task-item` as tasks now need to indicate who created them.
+Finally we need to update `task-item` as tasks now display who created them in the UI.

-A bit of set-up is going to be required before we can get to the actual testing as we need to figure out how to handle accounts within our tests.
+A bit of set-up is going to be required before we can get to the actual testing.
+We need to figure out how to handle accounts within our tests.
 First off let's add the necessary authentication packages.

 #####Terminal
 {% highlight Bash %}